ankane/secure_rails/README.md

 - Rate limit login attempts with [Rack Attack](https://github.com/kickstarter/rack-attack)

-- Log all login attempts (successful and failed) and password reset attempts
+- Log all successful and failed login attempts and password reset attempts (check out [Authtrail](https://github.com/ankane/authtrail) if you use Devise)

 - Rails has a number of gems for [authorization](https://www.ruby-toolbox.com/categories/rails_authorization) - we like [Pundit](https://github.com/elabs/pundit)